History of the welfare state in the United Kingdom: Poor laws

 According to historian Ian Keil, the poor laws evolved from a church-based system to an increasingly centralized state system over time, with a focus on workhouses and restricting relief in the 19th century.
 In medieval times, canon law required parishes to use one-third of tithe income to support the poor.
 This system broke down over time as tithe revenues were diverted elsewhere.
 Parliament intervened with the Statute of Cambridge 1388 that penalized unauthorized departures, legitimized begging and required parishes to support their own poor.
 The "Old Poor Law" of 1601 created a more coherent system, requiring each parish to be responsible for its own poor, funded by collecting rates from property owners.
 It distinguished the deserving and undeserving poor.
 The Act of Settlement 1662 restricted poor relief to long-term residents or those born in a parish.
 In the 18th century, some parishes formed unions to build workhouses for the poor who were able to work.

 The Poor Law Amendment Act 1834 established a stricter workhouse system and created unions of parishes administered by boards of guardians.
 It was designed make the alternative to paid labor an unpleasant experience, with a goal of punishing shirkers and minimizing expenditures.
 The 1834 act was imposed by the local landed gentry and was widely disliked by the poor.
 The object of the workhouses, one official stated, "is to establish therein a discipline so severe and repulsive as to make them a terror to the poor and prevent them from entering."
 Nevertheless it remained the basic system, with some amendments, until 1929.

+Alongside the Poor Law, the nineteenth century also saw proposals for new forms of social insurance.
+In 1868, the Rev. John Young Stratton proposed a system of insurance for wage-paid workers administered through the Post Office.
+Historians Philip Corrigan and Derek Sayer identify Stratton's scheme as part of contemporary discussion of a "State Friendly Society".